 Ease of Preparation

-Most mixes for pancakes require that you mix in other ingredients, such as water, melted butter, oil, or eggs.
+Most mixes for gluten-free pancakes require that you mix in other ingredients, such as water, butter, oil, or eggs.
 Read the fine print carefully to see what else is needed and how much it adds to your prep time.

-Many of them have the same flours, albeit in different formulations.
+Many of them have also the same flours, albeit in different formulations.
 However, some of them have more whole grains and omega-3s, which will change the nutrition profile.
 Some are non-GMO, some emphasize protein, and others contain buttermilk powder, which will give your pancakes that classic tangy taste.